Griefberg/DevDataProd-CourseProject/Presentation_Course_Project.md

 Application called Income Census Data Analysis has been developed and deployed at https://griefberg.shinyapps.io/Course_project_app_final/

+(You have to give some time for an application to load, because there is a lot of calculations there)

 The application allows the user to:

 - Understand socio-economic chracteristics of the US population relatilve to its income level